 It’s therefore not surprising that on Twitter, tweets with images are 94% more likely to be retweeted than those without images, and on Facebook, posts with images see 2.3x more engagement.

-So, it makes sense to use visual content to raise awareness of your ecommerce website as it’s likely to get noticed and be remembered.
+So, it makes sense to use visual content to raise awareness of your ecommerce site as it’s likely to get noticed and be remembered.

 The rise of Pinterest

-Pinterest is all about sharing visual content, so it’s a great platform to use to publish images that will increase awareness of your ecommerce website.
-Pinterest won’t just help you raise awareness though, you’re also likely to see more sales from your ecommerce website.
+Pinterest is all about sharing visual content, so it’s a great platform to use to publish images that will increase awareness of your online store.
+Pinterest won’t just help you raise awareness though, you’re also likely to see more sales.

 Drawing attention to your ecommerce website

-Pinterest is a powerful tool for increasing the number of visitors to your ecommerce website, where they will hopefully make a purchase.
+Pinterest is a powerful tool for increasing the number of visitors to your site, where they will hopefully make a purchase.
 Over 5% of all referral traffic to websites comes from Pinterest.

-This means that there’s a lot of people clicking through from Pinterest to ecommerce websites.
-These people are highly qualified as they have chosen to visit that ecommerce website based on something they have seen on Pinterest that interested them.
+This means that there’s a lot of people clicking through from Pinterest ideas to ecommerce sites.
+These people are highly qualified as they have chosen to visit that online store based on something they have seen on on the platform that interested them.
 Therefore, they’re also more likely to buy something.

-To make sure you’re taking full advantage of this, you need to include a clear call to action and link through to your ecommerce website from your pins.
+To make sure you’re taking full advantage of this, you need to include a clear call to action and link through to your site from your pins.

-Now that we know WHY visual content is so important to growing your ecommerce website, let’s look closer at how you can start to create those visuals.
+Now that we know WHY visual content is so important to growing your Pinterest following, let’s look closer at how you can start to create those visuals.

-If you’re planning to use Pinterest to drive potential customers to your ecommerce website, you need to make sure that it’s easy for them to get there.
+If you’re planning to use Pinterest ideas to drive potential customers to your site, you need to make sure that it’s easy for them to get there.
 This means including details about your ecommerce website in your pins.

-A key step here is to include a URL that links to your ecommerce website.
+A key step here is to include a URL that links to your online store.
 To do this, you just need to click the pencil (or edit) icon in the top right corner of your pin.
-You’ll then see an option to include a link to your ecommerce website.
+You’ll then see an option to include a link to your site.

 An additional action is to include a title with your pin.
-If your pin is an image of a product available on your ecommerce website, you could include the product name or reference code in your title.
-This will make it easier for people to tell their friends about your product or identify it once they’re on your ecommerce website.
+If your pin is an image of a product available on your online store, you could include the product name or reference code in your title.
+This will make it easier for people to tell their friends about your product or identify it once they’re online.

 Similarly, you can include a description with your pin.
 Make sure your description is interesting and most importantly, relevant to your pin.
-Don’t just use it as an opportunity to try and sell more products from your ecommerce website.
+Don’t just use it as an opportunity to try and sell more products.

 Pins can be discovered through search (on Google or within Pinterest), so have a think about any keywords that are relevant to your pin and that your ideal potential customer might be searching for.
 You could use Google Adword’s free ‘Keyword Planner’ tool to do a bit of research.
 Make sure to include the keywords in your pin description and title.